-If the other driver’s vehicle has a black box, it could help you prove that he was negligent in causing your automobile crash.
-It could also help you if you were a passenger in a taxicab and the driver caused a crash.
+If the other driver’s vehicle has a black box, it could help you prove that he was negligent in causing your automobile accident.
+It could also help you if you were a passenger in a taxicab and the driver caused an accident.
 A black box, also known as an event data recorder (EDR) or an electronic control module (ECM), is a device installed in a motor vehicle that records technical vehicle and occupant information for a short period of time before, during, and after a vehicle wreck.

 However not all vehicles have them yet.
 In 1994, manufacturers of Cadillac, Buick, Chevrolet, and Pontiac began installing black boxes in their vehicles to collect data on how their vehicles performed in crashes.
 Since then, many more manufacturers have begun installing them, with almost all the new vehicles sold in 2013 having one.
 As of September 1, 2014, every new vehicle sold must contain a black box.